Victim of a Crime

 The Department of Public Safety supports the Sexual Harassment/Assault Advising, Resources, and Education or SHARE office and other University Departments and Resources who handle victim services.
 For more information about these resources please refer to the below information.

 DPS can assist students who wish to report a crime, obtain safety consultations, and contact local or municipal police with jurisdiction over the incident.
 DPS provides critical services in order to ensure student safety.
-This includes offering Rape Aggression Defense (RAD) classes and providing transportation to the hospital for the SART activation or to the courthouse for Temporary Restraining Orders.
+This includes offering Risk Evaluation And Counter Techniques (R.E.A.C.T.) classes and providing transportation to the hospital for the SART activation or to the courthouse for Temporary Restraining Orders.

 Additional Resources in this Section